UNSW-MTRN4230-T2-2021/major-project-mtrn4230-H15A_cough_armie_ettiquette/MP-I1/project-management-plan.md

 10. Implement algorithm on different scenarios (AI to play the game).
 11. Test play on the robot arm.
 12. Make final improvements based on test results.

+## Schedule Management Plan
+A Gantt chart will be used to manage the schedule of the project.
+It will include each of the deliverables in order as well as estimations of the deliverable’s completion time.
+The initial version of the project Gantt chart is committed in group Github repository under ‘nethmini/PMP’ branch.